ourcodingclub/ourcodingclub.github.io/_tutorials/data-clustering.md

 Right now, what we need to do is use the data frames we have and create a presence and absence matrix with sites in the rows and species in the columns.
 As it is standard, `1` = species present in a site and `0` = the species absent in a site.
 No matter what distance metric you use, the pairwise distance matrix that will be used when clustering your data will always be constructed based on this table.
 Of course, if you have species abundance, than you'll be working with an abundance matrix.

 The way we are going to build such matrix is through a loop function.
 Loop functions are extremely useful used in many programming languages.
-If you want to learn more about them, you can check our tutorial on <a href="https://ourcodingclub.github.io/2017/02/08/funandloops.html" target="_blank">how to use loops.</a>
+If you want to learn more about them, you can check our tutorial on [how to use loops.](https://ourcodingclub.github.io/2017/02/08/funandloops.html)

 ```r
 # Making the species by site matrix (presence and abscence).
 We'll call it `commat`.